sohamsamal/Fitzi/README.md

-# Fitzi - Bringing Personalized Fitting Rooms to Your Phone
+# Fitzi - Bringing Personalized Fitting Rooms to Your Phone (DEPRECATED)

+(We are now using AI software to enhance the rendering capabilities.
+However, we cannot democratize this code.)

 This project uses React and the meschcapade API to take in an image, sends it to the api server, loads and fits a 3d rendering of the person-image, and then exports it back to the user.